 In Elbasan, Albania, Sister Lourdes visited families whenever she could.
 On the day that Albanians celebrate independence from the Ottoman Empire, she and the school principal were invited to a commemoration.
 In a Power Point presentation, they saw a mosaic mural of the baptistry and the Eucharist, depicting the 6th-century Christian presence in Elbasan.

-In 2014, Sister Lourdes was assigned to the Vocation Ministry Team of the Congregation based in the Phillipines.
+In 2014, Sister Lourdes was assigned to the Vocation Ministry Team of the Maryknoll Congregation based in the Philippines.